 RISE uses a 2-year uniform cycle program for the Advanced Program.
 Every 2 years RISE will switch to a new uniform kit which runs concurrently with the product life cycle offered by our sponsor Nike.
 Every RISE player must purchase 1 club approved uniform specific to the program they are joining per uniform cycle, regardless of when in the uniform cycle a player joins RISE.
 RISE uses a uniform cycle so our families get more value for their purchase rather than having to purchase a new uniform before every single season.

-The upcoming Fall 2020/Spring 2021 season(s) are the 2nd year of our current 2-year uniform cycle.
+The upcoming Fall 2021/Spring 2022 season(s) mark the beginning of a new 2-year uniform cycle.
 As such:

-The Field Player uniform kit items will be designated as “required” on the Soccer.com ordering page.
-The required uniform kit cost is $350.00 (taxes and shipping are not included).
+The Competitive field player uniform kit items will be designated as “required” on the Soccer.com ordering page.
+The required uniform kit cost is $335.00 (taxes and shipping are not included).
+If a player from the Competitive program moves into the Elite Program or their team is designated as Elite, they will be immediately required to purchase the additional mandatory uniform pieces that the Elite Program requires.

-The Dedicated Goalkeeper uniform kit items will be designated as “required” on the Soccer.com ordering page.
+The Competitive Goalkeeper uniform kit items will be designated as “required” on the Soccer.com ordering page.
 The required uniform kit cost is $350.00 (taxes and shipping are not included).

 Soccer.com is the exclusive uniform provider for RISE Soccer Club.
 Parents will order their player’s uniform directly from Soccer.com and they will ship your kit to you.